shorepine/amy/README.md

 amy.send(osc=0, wave=amy.SINE, freq=220, vel=1)
 ```

-What we're doing here should be pretty straightforward.
-I'm telling oscillator 0 to be a sine wave at 220Hz and amplitude (specified as a note-on velocity) of 1.
+We are simply telling oscillator 0 to be a sine wave at 220Hz and amplitude (specified as a note-on velocity) of 1.
 You can also try `amy.PULSE`, or `amy.SAW_DOWN`, etc.

 To turn off the note, send a note off (velocity zero):